nginxinc/nginx-basics-workshops/labs/lab5/readme.md

             - "443"
     ```

-1. Build and run all the above containers by using docker compose.
+1. Ensure you are in the `lab5` folder.
+Using a Terminal, run Docker Compose to build and run all the above containers.

    ```bash
     cd lab5